 Summarized below are a few war tax resistance methods.
 Detailed descriptions can be found in WRL’s War Tax Resistance: A Guide to Withholding Your Support from the Military and through war tax counselors.
 Contact the National War Tax Resistance Coordinating Committee (NWTRCC) for counselors in your area.
 The probability of collection or prosecution varies among the methods; all — except #4 — are illegal.
 Serious consideration must be given before embarking on these types of resistance.

-3) Don’t file any Federal income tax returns.
+2) Don’t file any Federal income tax returns.
+Read “To File or Not to File.”

-4) Earn less than the taxable income.
+3) Earn less than the taxable income.
 However, it is important to organize and speak out on war tax resistance in order to publicize why you have choosen to keep your income low.
 Also, write letters to the IRS, newspapers, politicians, friends, and relatives.
+Read “Low Income/Simple Living.”

-5) Resist telephone taxes.
+4) Resist excise taxes.
 A number of federal excise taxes are also included in the Federal Budget.
-These include tobacco and alcohol taxes.
-But the federal telephone tax has historically been the most clearly related to the ups and downs of military spending.
+These include tobacco and alcohol taxes, which can be refused by not purchasing either or by rolling or brewing your own.
+The federal telephone tax has historically been the most clearly related to the ups and downs of military spending, but it is limited to landline local phone service now.
 To refuse the federal excise tax, simply subtract that amount from your monthly telephone bill and include a note of explanation to the phone company each time you pay the bill.
-The phone company is required (by FCC regulations) credit your bill and report this amount to the IRS, but not cut off your telephone service.
-For more information, see the Hang Up on War! campaign to resist telephone tax (initiated Nov.
-2003).
+The phone company should credit your bill and report this amount to the IRS, but not cut off your telephone service.
+It may take some follow-up with phone companies to make sure they credit your bill properly.
+For more information, see Hang Up on War! to resist telephone tax.

 Stopping the Withholding System